The Best Places to Snowboard or Ski Near Chicago with Kids

 150 minute drive from Chicago

 Featuring 20 different runs and a terrain park with 17 features, this ski and snowboard resort will keep families moving all day.
 Well maintained equipment, trails, and a speed lift helps keep everything running smoothly.
 Ski and snowboard lessons are available daily for all different abilities, and due to Covid guidelines, the lessons at Bittersweet look a little different this year.
-Lesson reservations are required 24 hours in advance, and all kids 3–5 years old who are skiing for the first time must take a private lesson.
-As instructors are maintaining social distance, parents must stay with the class and be available to help their kids.
+Lesson reservations are recommended 48 hours in advance.
+Ski lessons are available for ages 3 and up.
 Kids 7 and up can take snowboard lessons.